Formula E in Mexico City – A metropolis celebrates electric mobility

 Mexico City can be a role model for other metropolitan regions.
 The approach to technology there is open-minded, with electric mobility being promoted just like new mobility concepts and existing systems being optimized.

-Autonomous transportation systems such as the Schaeffler Mover are equally conceivable here as the micromobility concept of Schaeffler’s Bio-Hybrid subsidiary.
-With the spirit of a start-up, Schaeffler Bio-Hybrid GmbH is developing to production level an innovative vehicle combining the advantages of a passenger car with those of a pedelec.
-And the Schaeffler Mover, whose four electric wheel hub motors enable diagonal parking and 360-degree turns on the spot, allows for flexible uses from robo-taxis to autonomous delivery vehicles.
+Autonomous transportation systems such as the Schaeffler Mover are conceivable here.
+The Schaeffler Mover, whose four electric wheel hub motors enable diagonal parking and 360-degree turns on the spot, allows for flexible uses from robo-taxis to autonomous delivery vehicles.

 Any type of electric drive system helps make mobility more environmentally compatible and reduce emissions in big cities – Schaeffler is developing many suitable solutions for this purpose.

 Making use of the wide range of mobility

 Schaeffler is already offering efficient powertrains for electric mobility now, from the 48-volt system that enables electric driving at low speeds and reduces emissions by more than 20 percent to electric axle drives and hybrid modules to the fully electric powertrain.
 The company is also conducting research into alternative energy sources such as hydrogen and combines traditional areas of expertise in materials, forming and surface technologies for automotive and industrial applications.